 An endometrial biopsy is the removal of a small piece of tissue from the endometrium, which is the lining of the uterus.
 This tissue sample can show cell changes due to abnormal tissues or variations in hormone levels.

-Taking a small sample of endometrial tissue is taken, sent to a lab, and examined.
+During an endometrial biopsy, a small sample of endometrial tissue is taken, sent to a lab, and examined.
 It helps your doctor diagnose certain medical conditions.
 A biopsy can also check for uterine infections such as endometritis.

 An endometrial biopsy can be performed in the doctor’s office without the use of anesthesia.
 Typically, the procedure takes about 10 minutes to complete.

 An endometrial biopsy may be performed to help diagnose abnormalities of the uterus.
 It can also rule out other diseases.